 With a light spray bottle, mix chlorhexidine solution (disinfectant) with water, and spray the butt with it.
+For best results, the water should be cool.
 Your pet will begin to repeatedly pucker up the anus, and repeat.
 Spraying, along with some very gentle stroking of the area with a moist soft baby wipe, will encourage your pet to poop.
 Make sure to lay out a clean newspaper or paper towel out for easy clean up.
 It’s not fun, but a lot better than picking up after an accident.

 With this method, the stimulation technique involves squirting cool water directly on the anus, you may need to spray several times to get the poop to pop out.
 As the cool water sprays it will stimulate the anus to contract encouraging the bowel movement.
 The water in the squirt bottle should be cold (not out of the fridge, but not warmed) so it shocks the tush enough to make it pucker.
 Only use this technique when you know the pet is “full”.

 The ice cube method is the simplest option to encourage your dog to “go”.
 Lift your pet’s tail up and place an ice cube directly on the sphincter and hold it there.